crcn/sift.js/README.md

 }]);

-//you can also test values against your custom sifter siftPeople.test({ name: 'sarah' }); //true siftPeople.test({ name: 'tim' }); //false
+//you can also test *single values* against your custom sifter siftPeople.test({ name: 'sarah' }); //true siftPeople.test({ name: 'tim' }); //false